mieweb/docs/content/functions/system-administration/security/single-sign-on-login-trust.md

 * <strong>Remove the question mark ( ? ) character from the target resource</strong>: For IDPs that require state variables be passed as part of the URL instead of as CGI variables to the URL.
 This is not common.
 * <strong>Put a link to the domain on the login page</strong>: The login page will have a list of links to these IDPs, in addition to the standard non-SSO login form.
 * <strong>Use RelayState instead of TargetResource in SAML requests</strong>: Some IDPs require a RelayState variable instead of a TargetResource variable.
+   * Known IDPs requiring this to be checked include <strong>ADFS</strong>.
+If you do not check this box, users will lose their place when their session expires.
 * <strong>Use Shibboleth specific ‘target' instead of TargetResource in SAML Requests</strong>: Use with Shibboleth systems.
 **Login URL**: The URL that users are redirected to for obtaining a new session when they do not have one, or when an existing session becomes invalid.
 * If this URL forwards any additional CGI variables sent to it, make sure the <em>Pass current page's CGI Variables</em> option is checked.
 This will present a more seamless experience to the user.